 Vision Research is a well-known company among those that serve people with vision issues.
 They have offices in the United States and around the world.
 The scholarships are funded by OneSight.
 Primary vision care is offered by their clinics to people who can’t afford quality eye care.
 To be eligible for the Dr. Stanley Pearle Scholarships you must be a student of optometry.
 They also offer grants intended to be used for research into a possible cure for diabetic retinopathy.

-The Council of Citizens with Low Vision Scholarships for People with Glasses
+The Council of Citizens with Low Vision

 This council offers a different type of scholarship to students with low levels of vision who pursue higher education.
 Each year, three students are each awarded $3,000 through this scholarship.